Installing autopolls software

 sudo mkdir -p /mnt/data/logs

-sudo chown pi /mnt/data
+sudo chown $USER /mnt/data

 sudo chgrp ftp /mnt/data